ericclack/pygamezero_dashboard/README.md

 python3 dashboard.py
 ```

-This gets the title, plus the individual forcasts for each day.
+This gets the title, plus the individual forecasts for each day.

 # Add your own information